-This paper contributes by exploiting comprehensive and very detailed employeremployee panel data in the 2001-2010 period to analyse the impact of recruiting managers and professionals on the productivity of small and medium-sized enterprises.
+This paper contributes by exploiting comprehensive and very detailed employer-employee panel data in the 2001-2010 period to analyse the impact of recruiting leading personnel (managers and professionals) on the productivity of small and medium-sized enterprises.
 We employ state-of-the-art algorithms for estimating total factor productivity, which, in turn, is regressed on recruiting variables while controlling for firm heterogeneity.
-We also adopt a quasi-experimental technique to test the robustness of our results.
+We also adopt a quasiexperimental technique to test the robustness of our results.
 Importantly, we are able to analyse whether impacts differ depending on the matching between the donating and receiving firm.

-We find evidence to suggest that the tacit knowledge carried by managers and professionals can be instrumental for the productivity of SMEs.
+We find evidence to suggest that the tacit knowledge carried by leading personnel can be instrumental for the productivity of SMEs.
 Hiring an additional manager or professional is on average associated with a 0.2 percent increase in subsequent firm productivity.
-Interestingly, professionals generally contribute the most to firm productivity.
-The strongest impact - at least three times as large - comes from recruiting leading personnel from international firms and enterprise groups.
+Interestingly, when separating the two categories of managers and professionals, mainly professionals contribute to firm productivity.
+The strongest impact - at least three times as large - comes from recruiting professionals from enterprise groups and international firms.